 Legends tell the story about Asclepius, the son of Apollon, where they call him the god of medicine and how his wisdom and healing knowledge were unsurpassed.
 Even more, legends talk that Asclepius opens the secret of life and death.
-In the ancient healing temples of Asclepius, the power of the original spiral was a symbol as a wand of Asclepius.
+In the ancient healing temples of Asclepius, the power of the original spiral was a symbol of a wand of Asclepius.

 The same, Hypocratus was called the father of medicine.
 Bringing the oath to him is generally accepted as a moral debt of every doctor and every person in the medical profession.
-The first time that the oath was used was during the education in the temple of Asclepius.
+The first time that the oath was used was during education in the temple of Asclepius.
 As of now, this symbol is of our evolution energy in the form of the logotype of the American Association of medicine and many other world medicine organizations.

 In Egyptian iconography, the snake and birds impress the duality of the people’s nature.
 The snake is the symbol of the evolution energy of the world, and the flying bird is the symbol of awakened and concentrated consciousness as the space of Akasha.

 The awakened energy of gods and pharaohs was expressed in the form of a Kundalini snake moving up over the spine and ending between eyes, creating the eye of Ajna Chakra that’s often called also as the eye of Horus.
 In Indian tradition, the third eye is the goddess’s connection with the spirit; it’s called Bindi.

 The mask of Tutankhamon is the typical example that demonstrates a single expression of snake and bird.